-Dosho spoke about The Record of Empty Hall at Mountain Cloud Zen Center on Thursday evening February 11.
-Here's the recording of the session:
+Mountain Cloud Zen Center, Thursday evening February 11, 2021, recording of the session:

 "All those interested in the study and practice of Zen koans will be grateful for this new translation, with commentary by Dosho Port, of The Record of Empty Hall.
 This koan collection wascompiled by Xutang Zhiyu, a prominent thirteenth-century Chinese Zen master who taught several important Japanese disciples.
 Port skillfully highlights Xutang’s creative use of terse substitute or alternate phrases in order to bring new light to one hundred fascinating koan cases culled from all the main Zen schools.
 This collection beautifully complements other important koan commentaries, such as the Blue Cliff Record and the Gateless Gate." —Steven Heine, author of Chan Rhetoric of Uncertainty in the Blue Cliff Record

 "Quietly in Nebraska, for our sake, like an old Chinese sage, Dosho Port has been immersing himself in The Record of Empty Hall, one of the last great koan collections in China.
 Many delightful koans are to be found here and nowhere else, and Dosho shows how they can open your life.
 His translation is a work of love and a gift to all of us who walk the ancient path of awakening." —John Tarrant, author of Bring Me the Rhinoceros